mdgeorge4153/portfolio/README.md

 for a given project, while still providing them with interesting code to explore on their own if they want to.

+In particular, I've put a lot of time into making the interfaces and documentation for these projects clear and tailored to the students' level of expertise.

+TODO: explain release/ writeup/ etc.

-My projects tended to be large and ambitious (perhaps slightly too ambitious).
+My projects tended to be large and ambitious (perhaps a little too ambitious).
 I believe that students benefit from working on large projects that require teamwork.
 I also think it's important for students to be involved in enough of each project that they can appreciate how the parts fit together, and the advantages of good software design.

 Tangrams (CS 3110 Functional Programming)
 -----------------------------------------